 Plus, if you’re looking for creative designs for marketing material like flyers, email headers, or social media posts then you can quickly and easily create beautiful designs yourself with Canva.

-6. Rent Out Baby Gear
+11. Rent Out Your Baby Gear

 If you live in an area that’s a popular vacation destination then you can build up a nice nest egg by renting out your baby equipment.